epicweb-dev/get-started-with-react/README.md

 <div>
   <h1 align="center"><a href="https://www.epicweb.dev/workshops">Get Started with React 🏃‍➡️</a></h1>
   <strong>
-    Learn the foundational concepts necessary for building React applications and libraries
+    Learn the foundational concepts upon which all the rest of your React knowledge is built
   </strong>
   <p>
-    Learn everything you need to be effective with the fundamental building blocks of React applications.
-When you're finished, you'll be prepared to create React components to build excellent experiences for your app's users.
+    Learn how to create React elements, render them to the page, and reuse them with custom components.
+This workshop will give you the foundational knowledge you need upon which you can build your React skills.
   </p>
 </div>